50054-cdpa/notes/code_generation.md

 ```

 is not chordal, or *chordless*.

-A graph is called *chordal* for all cyclic sub-graphs are *chordal*.

 It is a known result that a the coloring problem of chordal graphs can be solved in polynomial time.